-KID Key Information Document and/or Key Investor Information Document, as applicable Management Company Tikehau Investment Management Master Fund The Fund in which the Feeder Sub-Funds invest Member State Member State of the European Union Mémorial The Luxembourg official gazette of law Merger A merger of the Company, a Sub-Fund or Class of Shares of the Company MiFID Means the directive 2014/65/EU of the European parliament and of the council of 15 May 2014 on markets in financia instruments Net Asset Value The Net Asset Value, as determined in section "Net Asset Value Nominee A company in whose name securities or other properties are transferred OECD Organisation for Economic Co-operation and Development OTC Derivative Over the Counter derivative contract Prospectus The present prospectus, offering document of the Company Reference Currency The reference currency of the Sub-Funds Registrar and Transfer CACEIS Bank, Luxembourg Branch Agent RESA Recueil Electronique des Sociétés et Associations (RESA) of the Grand Duchy of Luxembourg, the Luxembourg official gazette which replaced the Mémorial C, Recueil des Sociétés e Associations of the Grand Duchy of Luxembourg as of 1 June 2016 Shareholders Holders of shares of the Company SFTs Securities financing transactions, which are defined in the SFTF as a repurchase or reverse-repurchase transaction, securities lending and securities borrowing, a buy-sell back transaction o sell-buy back transaction SFDR Regulation (EU) 2019/2088 of the European Parliament and o the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector, as amended.
-SFTR Regulation (EU) 2015/2365 of the European Parliament and o the Council of 25 November 2015 on transparency of securities financing transactions and of reuse SICAV Means variable capital investment company ("Sociéte d'Investissement à Capital Variable") Sub-Fund(s) A distinctive compartment constituted of assets and liabilities Sustainability Risk An environmental, social or governance event or condition that if it occurs, could cause an actual or a potential material negative impact on the value of the investments made by the Company Taxonomy Regulation Regulation (EU) 2020/852 of the European Parliament and o the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 Tikehau Capital Group Tikehau Capital, a partnership limited by shares, registered in France with the Trade and Companies Register of Paris unde number 477 599 104, with a registered address located 32, rue de Monceau, 75008 Paris, France and its affiliated companies UCI Undertaking for Collective Investment UCITS Undertaking for Collective Investment in Transferable Securities UCITS Rules The set of rules formed by the UCITS Directive and any derived or connected EU or national act, statute, regulation, circular o binding guidelines
+IZE Mary Tafarras bion Decreased and Jon Mary Toronton Information KID Key Information Document and/or Key Investor Information Managament Company Document, as applicable Management Company Tikehau Investment Management Master Fund The Fund in which the Feeder Sub-Funds invest Member State Member State of the European Union Mémorial The Luxembourg official gazette of law Merger A merger of the Company, a Sub-Fund or Class of Shares of the Company MiFID Means the directive 2014/65/EU of the European parliament and of the council of 15 May 2014 on markets in financial instruments Net Asset Value The Net Asset Value, as determined in section "Net Asset Value" Nominee A company in whose name securities or other properties are transferred OECD Organisation for Economic Co-operation and Development OTC Derivative Over the Counter derivative contract Prospectus The present prospectus, offering document of the Company Reference Currency The reference currency of the Sub-Funds Registrar and Transfer CACEIS Bank, Luxembourg Branch Agent RESA Recueil Electronique des Sociétés et Associations (RESA) of the Grand Duchy of Luxembourg, the Luxembourg official gazette which replaced the Mémorial C, Recueil des Sociétés et Associations of the Grand Duchy of Luxembourg as of 1 June 2016 Shareholders Holders of shares of the Company SFTs Securities financing transactions, which are defined in the SFTR as a repurchase or reverse-repurchase transaction, securities lending and securities borrowing, a buy-sell back transaction or CEDD sell-buy back transaction SFDR Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector, as amended.
+SFTR SFIR Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 on transparency of securities financing transactions and of reuse SICAV Means variable capital investment company ("Société SICA d'Investissement à Capital Variable") Sub-Fund(s) A distinctive compartment constituted of assets and liabilities Sustainability Risk · Sustainability KISK An environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investments made by the Company.
+Taxonomy Regulation Regulation (EU) 2020/852 of the European Parliament and of Laxonomy Acquiation the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 Tikehau Capital Group Tikehau Capital, a partnership limited by shares, registered in France with the Trade and Companies Register of Paris under number 477 599 104, with a registered address located 32, rue de Monceau, 75008 Paris, France and its affiliated companies UCI Undertaking for Collective Investment UCITS Undertaking for Collective Investment in Transferable Securities UCITS Rules The set of rules formed by the UCITS Directive and any derived or connected EU or national act, statute, regulation, circular or binding guidelines